Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 Nerves are sensitive by nature, so it is important to return to full movement and functional activity gradually while decreasing the sensitivity of the nerves.
 Pain Neuroscience Education, combined with sensory integration techniques, and mindfulness practices can help return to full activity without reactivating symptoms.

-Neuroplastic pain is pain that occurs because the nervous system has become sensitive and is interpreting safe sensory stimuli as threatening, activating a pain response.
 Neuroplastic pain is not caused by an injury to the body’s tissues.
-In contrast to nociceptive pain, neuroplastic pain either occurs in the absence of injury, or lasts longer than typical tissue healing time after an injury.
+In contrast to nociceptive pain, neuroplastic pain either occurs in the absence of injury, or begins with an injury but the pain persists after the injury heals.

 Remember, pain is the nervous system’s reaction to potential danger.
-Neuroplastic pain is similar to an extra sensitive fire alarm that is activated by benign, nondangerous things like cooking dinner.
+Neuroplastic pain is similar to an extra sensitive fire alarm that is activated by benign, non-dangerous things like cooking dinner.
 To heal this type of pain, we have to help the nervous system feel safe in order to reduce the intensity and sensitivity of the alarm.

 Symptoms of Central Sensitization